w3f/polguard/README.md

 yarn start:chain
 ```

-- Zero configuration needed
-- Monitors Polkadot Asset Hub by default
-- Starts from the latest finalized block
+Uses default monitoring configuration from `packages/config/examples/`, starts from the Asset Hub Polkadot latest finalized block.
-- Uses example [monitoring configs](packages/config/CONFIG_GUIDE.md) from `packages/config/examples/`

 ## Incidents

 Everything PolGuard detects is an **incident**, with two independent properties:

-- **Lifecycle** - *one-time* (a single occurrence, immediately resolved — e.g. a transfer) or *ongoing* (fires and later resolves - e.g. a balance dipping below a threshold)
+- **Lifecycle** - *one-time* (a single occurrence, immediately resolved - e.g. a transfer) or *ongoing* (fires and later resolves - e.g. a balance dipping below a threshold)
 - **Response** - *actionable* (a human acknowledges it via the bot, and it escalates to extra channels if they don't) or *informational* (surfaced for awareness)

-Both are set per group in the [Config Guide](packages/config/CONFIG_GUIDE.md); each handler's lifecycle is listed in [Monitors & Handlers](packages/config/MONITORS.md).

 ## Deployment Modes